apache/rocketmq-operator/README.md

 ### Build

+If you encounter this compile error:
+>Cannot use '&Broker{}' (type *Broker) as the type runtime.Object Type does not implement 'runtime.Object' as some methods are missing: DeepCopyObject() Object

+you can use `make generate` and `make build` to fix it.

 For developers who want to build and push the operator-related images to the docker hub, please follow the instructions below.

 #### Operator